 Just bought your first dirt bike or want to know what’s all involved when it comes to dirt bike maintenance?
-Unfortunately, you can’t treat an off road motorcycle like your car, so there you’ll need to spend a little more time maintaining it.
+Unfortunately, you can’t treat an off road motorcycle like your car, so there you’ll need to spend a little more time maintaining it to make it last.

 With that said, I got started working on my own dirt bikes when I was a kid and have learned that almost all maintenance is easy once you know what you’re doing.

 For a complete guide on what dirt bike maintenance is, and what to expect as far as how much time and costs keep reading, this article covers everything you need so that your bike will be more reliable and help prevent you from breaking down in the middle of nowhere.

 What Is Dirt Bike Maintenance?